 Possible causes of deficiency

-- Absorption disorders (e.g. gastrointestinal disorders, disorders of bile function)
+- Absorption disorders (z.B. gastrointestinal disorders, disorders of bile function)

-- Deficiency of B vitamins, vitamin E, amino acids or selenium
+- Deficiency in B vitamins, vitamin E, amino acids or selenium

 - Phenylketonuria, liver diseases, gene mutations